FedGraph/fedgraph/setup_cluster.md

 aws eks --region us-west-2 update-kubeconfig --name mlarge

 ```
-Check or switch current cluster:
+Optional: Check or switch current cluster if we have multiple clusters:

 ```bash